Enhanced radio emission between a galaxy cluster pair: Discussion

-Differently from the cases of A399-A401 and A1758N-S, which have been classified as systems that have not yet reached pericenter \citep[\eg][]{sakelliou04, david04}, \cl\ is likely observed shortly after pericenter passage \citep{doner25sub}.
-While the presence of diffuse radio emission in the former systems is more surprising, as it requires the activation of mechanisms capable of reaccelerating relativistic particles and amplifying magnetic fields prior to the core passage \citep{brunetti20}, the formation of extended radio emission in post-pericenter systems can be more easily explained in a standard turbulent reacceleration scenario.
-Indeed, in this case, turbulence is naturally generated in the wake of the interacting clusters \citep[\eg][]{roettiger97, roettiger99magnetic, iapichino08wind}, where it can dissipate part of its energy into nonthermal components, emitting synchrotron radiation.
-Similar phenomena have been observed in radio halos that exhibit surface brightness extensions due to the interaction with subclusters identified either in the optical or X-ray band \citep[\eg][]{kim89, botteon19lyra, pignataro24a2061}.
-When the X-ray clumps of the interacting clusters are clearly separated and the radio emission lies in the region between them, the diffuse emission has been sometimes referred to as ``radio bridge''.
-The prime example is represented by the extended emission located between the Coma cluster and the NGC4839 galaxy group \citep[for recent analyses, see][]{bonafede21, churazov21, mirakhor23coma}.
-In this sense, the diffuse radio emission observed in \cl\ could also be referred to as a radio bridge.
-However, it is important to emphasize that this emission is likely generated in a different stage of the cluster-cluster encounter compared to the radio bridges observed in A399-A401 and A1758N-S. Another notable difference between \cl\ and these two cluster pairs is the separation of the subclusters: $\sim$1.3 Mpc for \cl, $\sim$2 Mpc for A1758N-S, and $\sim$3 Mpc for A399-A401.
+In the pre-pericenter case, \cl\ would resemble systems such as A399-A401 and A1758N-S, which have been classified as systems that have not yet reached core passage \citep[\eg][]{sakelliou04, david04, hincks22, machado24}.
+In these cluster pairs, the presence of radio bridges connecting the two subclusters is particularly intriguing, as it implies the activation of mechanisms capable of reaccelerating relativistic particles and amplifying magnetic fields prior to the cluster-cluster collision \citep{brunetti20}.
+A notable difference between \cl\ and these two cluster pairs is the separation of the subclusters: $\sim$1.3 Mpc for \cl, $\sim$2 Mpc for A1758N-S, and $\sim$3 Mpc for A399-A401.
 Since these are sky-projected distances, they represent lower limits on the true 3D separations.
 Among these systems, only for A399-A401 have there been attempts to estimate the actual spatial separation between the two subclusters \citep{akamatsu17filament, bonjean18, hincks22}.
-In the case of \cl, which is likely observed shortly after pericenter passage, the true physical separation between the two subclusters is not expected to be significantly larger than the projected value.
-Estimating the 3D separation between the eastern and western components will require dedicated follow-up observations, particularly spectroscopic optical data to assess the presence of a potential merger component along the line-of-sight.\\
+In the case of \cl, which is closer to pericenter passage, the true physical separation between the two subclusters is not expected to be significantly larger than the projected value.
+Estimating the 3D separation between the eastern and western components will require dedicated follow-up observations, particularly spectroscopic optical data to assess the presence of a potential merger component along the line-of-sight. \\